Before returning to work I put a lot of thought into what I needed to continue on this breastfeeding journey. I had to learn how to pump at work!

 - Connection to Baby.
-I can check in on Baby H on the cam app on my phone and that helps with pumping. some people suggest bringing a photo, or you can even record the sound of your baby crying if that helps.
-I just find it distracting.
+I can check in on Baby H on the nanny cam app on my phone and that helps with pumping. some people suggest bringing a photo, or you can even record the sound of your baby (crying/giggling/making noises) if that helps.

 How to store breast pump parts at work?